H.L. Mencken, in The Philosophy of Friedrich Nietzsche wrote:

 Or to put it another way, Nietzche was far from all right, but his disciples were thick and ordinary.
 It’s them twisting it that ruins it for me.

-One last note to all of the above.
-In contrast to the ease of publications gleefully crucifying celebrities, most magazines were reluctant to run images parodying another messianic religious figure back then.
+Near the bottom of the New Humanist cover that Ricky Gervais posed for is the headline “9/11 ten years on — ‘The greatest change has been the reinvention of Islam.'”
+And yet, in the years after 9/11, in contrast to the ease of publications gleefully crucifying celebrities, most magazines were reluctant to run images parodying another messianic religious figure back then.
 I wonder why?